felixdittrich92/OnnxTR/README.md

 ## Models architectures

-Credits where it's due: this repository is implementing, among others, architectures from published research papers.
+Credits where it's due: this repository provides ONNX models for the following architectures, converted from the docTR models:

 ### Text Detection